 The OCR A Chemistry specification enables students to learn about key chemistry concepts, alongside a range of practical skills.
 The course develops skills in analytical thinking, scientific numeracy and a deep understanding of scientific method.

-In Year 12 students study a wide range of topics from calculating the amount of chemicals present, synthesising organic chemicals to the structure and periodicity of the periodic table.
-In Year 13 this is expanded to cover the design of new pharmaceutical drugs, organic reactions, the phenomena of transition metals and physical chemistry.
+In Year 12 students study a wide range of topics including chemistry calculations, synthesis of organic chemicals and the structure and periodicity of the periodic table.
+In Year 13 this expands to cover the design of new pharmaceutical drugs, organic reactions, transition metals and physical chemistry.

 Chemistry is a vital A Level to obtain for future studies in medicine, dentistry, veterinary, optometry, audiology, biochemistry, chemistry.
-It is also incredibly useful for many more studies, such as law or history.
+It is also incredibly useful for many other subjects, such as law or history.